Tyagi-Gaurav/Movie/java_scratch/UseCases.md

 * Get all movies by a director
 * Get all movies common between an actor and director
 * Get all common movies of a given set of actors
-* Verify the data that it all matches.
+* Use Json format for data interchange for now.